kubewarden/kubewarden.io/content/blog/2025/11/policy-sdk-js.md

 date: 2025-11-16
 ---

-Writing Kubewarden policies just got a whole lot more accessible.
+Writing Kubewarden policies is now even more accessible.
 Today, we're excited to announce the alpha release of the [Kubewarden JavaScript/TypeScript SDK](https://github.com/kubewarden/policy-sdk-js), bringing policy development to the world's most popular programming language.

 ## Why JavaScript for Kubernetes Policies?